 Mohamed Anas Sirajur Raheem

 He is a former New Zealand Immigration Officer (Visa Services) and Border Officer at Auckland International Airport.
-He has several years of experience working in various Government Departments in New Zealand and has also worked as a Licensed Immigration Adviser at a prominent New Zealand Immigration law firm.
+He has several years of experience working in various Government Departments in New Zealand and has also worked as a Licensed Immigration Adviser at a prominent New Zealand Immigration firm.

 His areas of expertise and interest are in the fields of General Skilled Migration, Temporary Work (Long and Short Stay), Business visas, Partner, Parent and Child Visa streams.

 Mohamed was inspired to pursue a career in immigration by his own migration experiences.
 Over the years he has assisted individuals, families, large corporations, Professional sportspeople, and Entertainers (singers, speakers, and actors) to come to New Zealand.
-Book appointment